 - Ability to drive, current license

-Deadline to submit application is January 18, 2020.
+Applications will be accepted until the position is filled.
 Please send your application package (cover letter, resume, list of references) to [email protected].
 Application packages should be addressed with the subject line: ‘Senior Director, Government Relations & Policy’.